jsmoriss/jsm-show-term-meta/readme.txt

 Tested Up To: 4.9.4
 Stable Tag: 1.0.4

-Show all term (categories, tags) meta in a metabox on post editing pages -- great plugin for developers or debugging issues with term meta.
+Show all term (categories, tags) meta in a metabox on term editing pages -- great plugin for developers or debugging issues with term meta.

 == Description ==